-An idealized run case is conducted, following the performance benchmark, to assess the parametrized domestic emissions module as an isolated emission source.
-The domain of this case study is located in a $800 \times 800 \text{ m}^2$ cardinally aligned region at the border between the districts Gesundbrunnen and Prenzlauer Berg of Berlin, at a horizontal resolution of 2 m, as shown in Figure 5.
-The reference coordinate of the region is set to $(52^{\circ}32'32.6" \text{ N}, 13^{\circ}23'46.5" \text{ E})$ and is affixed to the origin of the computational domain.
+An idealized run case is conducted, following the performance benchmark, to assess the parametrized domestic emission module as an isolated emission source.
+The domain of this case study is located in an $800 \times 800 \,\mathrm{m}^2$ cardinally aligned region at the border between the Gesundbrunnen and Prenzlauer Berg districts of Berlin, at a horizontal resolution of 2 m, as shown in Fig. 5.
+The reference coordinate of the region is set to 52°32'32.6'' N, 13°23'46.5'' E and is affixed to the origin of the computational domain.
 An arbitrary reference elevation of 36.87 m above sea level is also introduced, determined internally by the PALM model to optimize the number of grid points above ground level, from which the vertical (z) dimension of the computational domain extends to another 800 m above.
 A uniform grid spacing of 2 m was used in the z direction, rendering the domain size of $400 \times 400 \times 400$ cells.
 The namelist settings for the chemistry parameters for the present run can be found in Appendix C.